markyharris/MicroPython-Projects/ESP32 Runway Light/README.md

 Open 'airports.py' and fill in the needed information.
 The format is 'PIN Number:Airport ID'<br>
 Open 'config.py' and change the variables and colors to suit your needs.<p>

-Depending on the Runway light being used, the STL files can be used to help complete the build by 3D printing the legs, and lens gasket.<p>
+Depending on the Runway light being used, the STL files can be used to help complete the build by 3D printing the Bulb, Legs, and Lens Gasket.<p>

 The /Pics directory provides examples of the build.<p>